vdemichev/DiaNN/README.md

 * **--max-pr-charge [N]** sets the maximum precursor charge for the in silico library generation or library-free search
 * **--mbr-fix-settings** when using the 'Unrelated runs' option in combination with MBR, the same settings will be used to process all runs during the second MBR pass
 * **--met-excision** enables protein N-term methionine excision as variable modification for the in silico digest
-* **--min-fr** specifies the minimum number of fragments per precursors in the spectral library being saved
+* **--min-fr-mz** specifies the minimum number of fragments per precursors in the spectral library being saved
+* **--max-fr-mz** specifies the maximum number of fragments per precursors in the spectral library being saved
 * **--min-peak** sets the minimum peak height to consider.
 Must be 0.01 or greater
 * **--min-pep-len [N]** sets the minimum precursor length for the in silico library generation or library-free search
 * **--min-pr-charge [N]** sets the minimum precursor charge for the in silico library generation or library-free search